CranePrograms/Project-Chef/README.md

 # Project-Chef
-A Unity game about teaching creature to cook, poorly.
+A Unity game about teaching creatures to cook, poorly.

 Currently being worked on, very very incomplete.